single-cell-data/TileDB-SOMA/apis/python/README.md

 $ python -m pip install --upgrade tiledbsoma
 ```

+In case of `illegal instruction` errors when running on older architectures --- e.g. Opteron, non-AVX2 --- the issue is that the pre-compiled binaries available at Conda or PyPI aren't targeted for all processor variants over time.
+You can install from source, as shown below.

 ## From source

 * This requires [`tiledb`](https://github.com/TileDB-Inc/TileDB-Py) (see [./setup.cfg](setup.cfg) for version), in addition to other dependencies in [setup.cfg](./setup.cfg).